ahmadsobohhh/Project_CSI2372A_F2025/README.md

 3. Number of players (2–4), player names, and seat selection (top/right/bottom/left)

 Each round automatically resets the board, lets every player secretly peek at the three cards in front of their seat, then runs the full Memoarrr! turn sequence including ruby awards.
 Expert-mode abilities (octopus swap, penguin flip-down, walrus block, crab extra flip, turtle skip) can be combined with either display option.

-## Submission Notes

-- Fill in `README.txt` with your group information before creating the submission ZIP, as required by the assignment instructions.
-- Source files are organized under `include/` and `src/`; `CMakeLists.txt` builds the `memoarrr` console executable.